Functional vs. Normal Blood Test Ranges

 Key Insights

-- Laboratory reference ranges are statistical tools, not personalised health targets.
+- Laboratory reference ranges are statistical tools derived from population sampling, not personalised health targets

-- Disease thresholds and risk-optimisation ranges are not always equivalent.
+- Disease detection thresholds and risk-optimisation ranges (such as those for ferritin or hs-CRP) are not always equivalent

-- Biomarker patterns may provide more insight than isolated results.
+- Multi-marker biomarker patterns may provide more clinically meaningful insight than isolated results

-- Clinical interpretation requires integration of laboratory data with symptoms and history.
+- Clinical interpretation requires integration of laboratory data with symptoms, medical history, and physical examination

 If you are in Adelaide and continue to experience symptoms despite being told your results are “normal,” a structured laboratory review may help clarify whether subtle biochemical patterns are contributing to your presentation.
-Book a consultation at Elemental Health and Nutrition
+At Elemental Health and Nutrition, Rohan Smith integrates your lab data with symptom mapping and clinical reasoning to identify what standard panels may miss.

 References